zjfong/angular-custom-directives/readme.md

 }
 ```

 Nothing fancy yet - we're just constructing an object and then returning it.
-We'll put some specifics in there now, but that's simple so far.
+When making a directive, you use a **Directive Definition Object** to specify the capabilities of your directive.
+The **Directive Definition Object** has specific keys that it expects in order to define attributes and behavior of your directive.

-## Directive Options - Codealong
+## Directive Options

 You've got a couple interesting options when making your own directives.
 We'll go through them all, quickly, and you can play with them on your own in a bit.

 1. `restrict`
-2. `replace`
+2. `template/templateUrl`
-3. `template/templateUrl`
+3. `replace`
 4. `scope`

 #### 1. `restrict`